Narcocorrido: Movimiento alterado

-Narcocorrido and crime
+Relation to crime

-Narcocorrido as money laundering scheme
+As money laundering scheme

 In Mexico, parts of South America and some regions of the US south border it is common to hear the sudden appearance of "new artists", mainly in folk radio stations, who are not known in the music industry, have no previous career and with no explanation of where they come from.
 These music groups and singers start to appear consistently on radio, television and public broadcasts with a strong promotion of their concerts.
 This happens for a fixed amount of time, and in the same sudden way they appear, they stop their promotion and disappear from the music scene, or change their stage name.
 Such artists are commonly manufactured by producers of dubious origin, who pay payola and do events in order to launder money from drug trafficking, prostitution or other illegal operations.